 - Branding tells the prospect about the company and product

 - Marketing points the prospect to where they can find the product

 - Sales tells the prospect that you have the best version of the product for them

-Using these terms interchangeably is find; use them however you want.
+Using these terms interchangeably is fine; use them however you want.
 But remember that they really aren’t the same.
-Each one serves an important part in the growth of your business.
+Understand the difference between branding, marketing and selling so you can apply them as they deserve.
+Each one serves an important part in the robust growth of your business.